ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_pmsmModel/uz_pmsmModel.rst

   Mechanical calculation subsystem

 - The module takes all inputs and converts them from single precision to double precision.
-- The output is converted from double precision to single precision (using rounding to nearest value in both cases).
+- The output is converted from double precision to single precision (using rounding to the nearest value in both cases).
 - All input values are adjustable at run-time
 - The sample time is fixed!
 - The IP-Core uses `Native Floating Point of the HDL-Coder <https://de.mathworks.com/help/hdlcoder/native-floating-point.html>`_